S1mplector/Simp3/README.md

 ## ✨ Features

 ### 🎵 Core Features
-- **Multi-Format Support**: Play MP3, WAV, FLAC, and other common audio formats
+- **Multi-Format Support**: Play MP3, WAV, FLAC, and virtually all other audio formats
 - **Library Management**: Automatic scanning and organization of your music collection
 - **Playlist Creation**: Create, edit, and manage custom playlists
 - **Smart Search**: Find songs quickly with advanced search and filtering